Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.9.2 on 2018 May 8th
+* Added Whisper to GM option
+	- Global button to make any roll on the sheet go to the GM only

 ### 1.9.1 on 2018 May 8th
 * Made Background Tab for the sheet
 	- Moved Character Info & Beliefs, Goals, Instincts Sections